AntonioHincapie/vacaciones_api/README.md

 # Vacations API

-This API is build to manage the vacations of your employees on your onw company, it has a simple model of data to store the user and the vacations of the employees filtered by deparment.
-Also you can upload data with a csv file downloaded from GSheets.
-The front-end of this app is developed in React.js
+This API is built to manage the vacations of your employees in your own company, it has a simple model of data to store the user and the vacations of the employees filtered by department.
+Also, you can upload data with a CSV file downloaded from GSheets.
+The front end of this app is developed in React.js

 ## Live DEMO